uipath-certification/uipath-certification.github.io/_posts/2021-07-15-uipath-invalid-machine-key.md

 So the first reason is this machine code here, you may not have it typed it in or copy it correctly.
 Don't type it, Copy it.
 If you put some non-standard characters in there or some white space, it's going to be a problem.
 So whenever you see your machine.
 Right here machines.
 Make sure you copy that to the clipboard.

 Go back to the UI path assistant and make sure that the correct name is pasted in there.
 Now the other problem is, uh, just configuring the machine.
-So when you configure a machine and let me just edit here, you notice the name of this machine is desktop, but the name and UI path orchestrator is Thinkstation.
+So when you configure a machine and let me just edit here, you notice the name of this machine is desktop, but the name in the UiPath Orchestrator is Thinkstation.

 That's the, actually the name of the computer that I'm trying to link to here and if you go into the DOS prompt and you type in hostname, You'll see that my host name is Thinkstation and so if the host name is thinkstation, you want to make sure that you've created the computer named thinkstation as well.